ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Resolver is designated by the originally provisioned resolver.
-"Designated" in this context means that the resolvers are operated by the same entity or cooperating entities; for example, the resolvers are accessible on the same IP address, or there is a certificate that claims ownership over the designated resolver IP address (regardless of what IP the designated resolver is on).
+"Designated" in this context means that the resolvers are operated by the same entity or cooperating entities; for example, the resolvers are accessible on the same IP address, or there is a certificate that claims ownership over the original designating resolver.

 ## Specification of Requirements